harrycresswell/harry/content/uses.md

 ## Design

-[Figma](https://www.figma.com/)† is my go-to design tool.
-I find myself using it for all sorts of design related work, not just UI.
-However, since the Adobe takeover, I’ve been looking into using [Penpot](https://penpot.app/)**, an open-source competitor, particularly for use with personal projects.
+[Figma](https://www.figma.com/)† has been my go-to design tool for many years now.
+I use it for all sorts of design related work, not just UI.
+However, since Figma launched a bunch of half-baked AI tools, I’ve found myself gravitating to [Penpot](https://penpot.app/)** more.

 [Affinity Photo](https://affinity.serif.com/en-gb/photo/) has replaced Photoshop as my choice for photo editing and creating raster based graphics.
 Affinity software is fast, intuitive to learn and you can’t beat a one-off payment over a monthly subscription.